kodamaChameleon/kodamaChameleon/README.md

 About
 ------------
-- I am a Cybersecurity Systems Analyst dedicated to advancing the fields of Cyber Threat Intelligence (CTI).
+- I am a Cybersecurity Systems Analyst dedicated to advancing the fields of Cyber Threat Intelligence (CTI). 🕵️‍♂️
-- Kind of into Maltego lately ✨✨✨
+- So Maltego is pretty cool!! ✨✨✨
+- Contemplating the mysteries of (🚨 buzz word alert 🚨) AI and ML

 Languages and Tools:
 ------------